-It‘s going on 50 years since Rod Stewart released this masterpiece.
+It will soon be 50 years since Rod Stewart released this masterpiece.
 Of the nine tracks on the album, seven or eight of them are unforgettable.
-Which seven or eight depends on just what newer music I‘ve been auditioning.
-If in 1973 a music fan had been raving on about tunes from decades past, he or she would have had in heavy rotation such luminaries as Bing Crosby, Tommy Dorsey, and Benny Goodman, all of them highly listenable 75 years on.
 Does anyone today believe that today’s artists will merit even a footnote in musical history fifty years from now in 2070?

-A recent broadcast on CKUA radio (a great public radio station available on the Internet) by the renowned DJ Terry David Mulligan drove me back to Rod Stewart.
+A recent broadcast on CKUA Radio (a great public radio station available on the Internet) by the renowned DJ Terry David Mulligan drove me back to Rod Stewart.
 He said on his show, and I quote him loosely, “three or four times a week people come up to me, referring to the current music scene, and ask in obvious desperation “Is music really this bad?”
 Mulligan reiterated he forces himself to listen to new music constantly, hoping to find something compelling.
 Well so do I, and lately I‘ve been trying to find something I can listen to for more than a week or two.
-Candidates have included Kings of Leon, Manda Mosher, Zoe Muth, and Wil, all of them decent artists.
 Then I dig out my old vinyl and it‘s clear to me that the newer artists have a habit of assembling albums that are basically one track done a dozen different ways.
-A notable exception is Zoe Muth, of whom I‘ll be writing more later.
-Her track I Used to Call My Heart a Home, on which she is backed by her band The Lost High Rollers, shows more than promise.
-So not all is lost.
-Still it remains to be seen if she has staying power.
-Not so with Rod Stewart or the Kinks or the early Stones.
-One knew right away.

 The Every Picture Tells A Story album opens with the title track – a wonderful rocking tune co-written by Stewart and Ron Wood – it‘s said to be an autobiographical treatment of Stewart‘s departure from home and his first romantic adventures.